oceanprotocol/ocean.py/READMEs/setup.md

 3. Within the project settings page, note the "project id".
 Copy this.
 We'll use it in Part C.

 ## C. Config file
-In the project's root folder there is a `config.ini` file.
-The following config values are a must have:
+In your project's root folder, you'll want to have a `config.ini` file (or whatever you name it).
+The following config values are a must-have:
 ```
 [eth-network]
 network = https://rinkeby.infura.io/v3/<your Infura project id>